 Existing organizations working on the issue

-What community organizations are already working on the problem, or are working on something close to it?
+What organizations are already working on the problem, or are working on something close to it?
 This will be an important list: one of these organizations could become your partner.
 The others could be allies or, potentially, competitors for resources you’ll need.
 This section will never be empty: even if no one is working on exactly what you have in mind, someone will be working on a related problem.

 Preliminary description of the action